Bypassing memory safety mechanisms through speculative control flow hijacks: Discussion

-Beyond the highlighted use-cases, \spac attacks may be employed against other targets.
-For example, other memory-safe languages may be targeted with \spac attacks to speculatively bypass bounds checks as we showed for the \Go programming language.
+\paragraph{Applicability to other use cases.} Beyond the highlighted use-cases, \spac attacks may be employed against other targets.
+For example, other memory-safe languages may be targeted with \spac attacks to speculatively bypass bounds checks as we show for the \Go programming language.
 Preliminary investigation suggests that this is likely to be possible, since instruction sequences for bounds checks similar to those detailed in \prettyref{sec:goAndFriends} are also present in \Code{Rust} and \Code{Java} (for JITted blocks).
-Similarly, heap hardening mechanisms such as the checks inserted in recent versions of the \Code{libc} allocator might also become the target of \spac attacks: they introduce conditional branches which verify properties of heap pointers (e.g. the value and size) and may terminate the program before the control flow returns to the application.
-A \spac attack might speculatively bypass that check, leading the application to possibly use corrupted pointers as part of a control flow decision.
-Theoretically, any security check that directly or indirectly gates a control flow transfer may be turned into a speculative control flow hijack attack.
+We analyze in more detail the Rust use case and report our findings in~\prettyref{app:rust}.

+Theoretically, any security check that directly or indirectly gates a control flow transfer may be turned into a SPEAR attack.
+For instance, all the heap hardening mechanisms that verify the integrity of the heap metadata and pointers within \Code{libc} can potentially lead to one of the SPEAR variant through the speculative use of a corrupted data to decide the application control flow.
 However, as demonstrated in the LLVM CFI case, a case-by-case analysis is necessary to establish whether \spac attacks are applicable.

+\paragraph{Data leaked in \spac-architectural attacks.} \spac attacks allow an adversary to leak sensitive information from the victim address space.
+In the case of SSP, we demonstrate that arbitrary memory can be leaked, one byte per iteration.
+While we can target any memory location, we cannot target data that is not deterministic across runs.
+In particular, we cannot target to leak the stack canary, given that its value is re-randomized at every program start.
+We note that \spac-speculative attacks do not have this constraint, given that they do not require a program restart.